-The game we consider is a three-player version of $\MS$, which is a hybrid of the games considered by \cite{JMS17} and \cite{Vid17}, which gives a simplified version of the \cite{JMS17} proof.
-In this game which we call $\MSe$, Alice and Bob play $\MS$ between them, and in addition Eve, who has no input, has to guess both their inputs $x, y$, and Alice's output bit $a[y]$.\footnote{Due to technical reasons, we also need to include the following feature in the game: Alice gets an additional input bit $z$, and Alice and Bob's winning condition $a[y]=b[x]$ not being satisfied is forgiven if Eve is able to guess $z$.} The winning probability of this game is strictly smaller than $\frac{1}{9}$ (which is Eve's probability of correctly guessing $x,y$).
+The game we consider is a three-player version of $\MS$, which is a hybrid of the games considered by \cite{JMS17} and \cite{Vid17}, and this gives a simplified version of the \cite{JMS17} proof.
+In this game, which we call $\MSe$, Alice and Bob play $\MS$ between them, and in addition Eve, who has no input, has to guess both their inputs $x, y$, and Alice's output bit $a[y]$ (note that this makes the input ditribution product).
+Due to technical reasons, we also need to include the following feature in the game: Alice and Eve get additional independent input bits $z$ and $z'$, and Alice and Bob's winning condition $a[y]=b[x]$ not being satisfied is forgiven if $z=z'$, but we shall ignore the effects of introducing this condition for now.
+The winning probability of this game is strictly smaller than $\frac{1}{9}$ (which is Eve's probability of correctly guessing $x,y$).
 Due to our direct product result, in the presence of a bounded amount of communication before the outputs are produced, the winning probability of $n$ copies of this game is $\left(\frac{1}{9}(1-\nu)\right)^{\Omega(n)}$ for some $\nu > 0$.